zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 The test orchestration cluster contains different processes that define the steps for a test.
 See [README.md](../README.md) for a documentation of the different processes.

 Once a test is started, this will e.g. trigger the worker to create a cluster.
 Afterwards, another worker is triggered to run the test.
-Finally, other workers are triggered to publish the test results, notify engineers (if needed) and destroy the cluster again.
+Finally, other workers are triggered notify engineers (if needed) and destroy the cluster again.

 The workers are stateless.
 The only state is kept by Zeebe in the _testbench_ test orchestration cluster.
 Workers exchange information by reading from and writing to variables in the process.